wearetriple/dotnet-defaults/Patterns/Configuration.md

 }
 ```

 This file helps local developers by setting all values in the `Values` dictionary as environment variables so it is not necessary to add them to your shell.
-So this list is also a flat dictionary and requires the `:` separator when adding sections in the key.
+So this list is also a flat dictionary and requires `:` or `__` as separator when adding sections in the key.

 The `local.settings.json` file is locally useful because it replaces the Azure function App Settings configuration.